docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 dlg.show();
 ```

+---

 ### Progressbar

 Typically used to display the progress of a time-consuming operation.
 A colored bar covers a percentage of the area of the control, representing the percentage completion of the operation.

 The `value` property reflects and controls how much of the visible area is colored, relative to the maximum value (`maxvalue`).

-By default the range is 0 to 100, so the `value = 50` when the operation is half done.
+By default the range is `[0..100]`, so the `value = 50` when the operation is half done.

+---

 ### Slider

 Typically used to select within a range of values.
 The slider is a horizontal bar with a draggable indicator, and you can click a point on the slider bar to jump the indicator to that location.

 The `value` property reflects and controls the position of the indicator, within the range determined by `minvalue` and `maxvalue`.

 By default the range is 0 to 100, so setting `value = 50` moves the indicator to the middle of the bar.

+---

 ### Scrollbar